Hatch chiles create this incredible kicked up Green Chile Cornbread that everyone will rave about! Serve with a pat of butter or honey.

 Enjoy your cornbread with a nice cup of tea, or a thick pat of butter… or next to a big bowl of chili.
 It’s so good!

-The muffins combine our favorite Hatch chiles with mashed sweet potatoes.
+The muffins combine my favorite Hatch chiles with mashed sweet potatoes.
 It will be your new go-to cornbread recipe forever and ever!
 It’s best when warm from the oven.
 However, it it does make quite a few muffins so you can enjoy one daily until they are completely gone.
 Then you can whip up more.

 As much as I love some Hatch green chiles, sometimes it’s a gamble to determine if they are really mild or if they are going to send you to the ER.
 With that in mind, if you love spice and want to kick it up many notches, then dice up 2-3 green chiles.

 If not, then stick with dicing one just to play it safe.

 My boys were excited to bake these with me, and so I gave them the simple task of lining the muffin pan.
 They picked out a celebratory pink and white wrapper for the Hatch Chile Sweet Potato Cornbread.
 It doesn’t get much more exciting than that.

 A wonderfully rich, decadent cornbread speckled with sweet potatoes and Hatch green chiles, doctored with a pat of butter, in a happy pink and white cupcake liner.
 How can one not be in love?!

 - 1/2 C sour cream

 - 1 medium sweet potato peeled, steamed and mashed

 - 1 C all purpose flour

 - 1/2 tsp cinnamon